 Introduction to Ship's Sea Chests

-Sea chests are crucial for a ship's hull, enabling the intake of seawater for cooling systems and ballast tanks.
-They are essential for the vessel's operation and upkeep.
-Knowing the sea chest definition and their position is key for marine engineers and ship operators.
+Sea chests are crucial for a ship's machinery operations, enabling the intake of seawater for cooling systems and ballast tanks.

 Definition of sea chests

-A sea chest is a recess in the ship's hull, mostly found in the engine room.
-It's protected by gratings to keep out debris and marine life.
+A sea chest is a recess in the ship's hull, usually found in the engine room (but always under the waterline).
+It is protected by gratings to keep out debris and marine life.
 Sea chests are vital for drawing seawater into the ship for cooling and other uses.

 Location of sea chests on a ship